Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

    Path to resfile: ~/ksi_inputs/resfile

    Restraints file: A file describing the geometry you're trying to design.
-In rosetta parlance, this is more often (inaccurately) called a constraint file.
+In Rosetta parlance, this is more often (inaccurately) called a constraint file.
    Note that restraints are not used during the validation step.

-   Score function: A file that specifies weights for all the terms in the score function, or the name of a standard rosetta score function.
+   Score function: A file that specifies weights for all the terms in the score function, or the name of a standard Rosetta score function.
 The default is talaris2014.
-That should be ok unless you have some particular interaction (e.g. ligand, DNA, etc.) that you want to score in a particular way.
+That should be OK unless you have some particular interaction (e.g. ligand, DNA, etc.) that you want to score in a particular way.

-   Build script: An XML rosetta script that generates backbones capable of supporting the desired geometry.
+   Build script: An XML Rosetta script that generates backbones capable of supporting the desired geometry.
 The default version of this script uses KIC with fragments in "ensemble-generation mode" (i.e. no initial build step).

-   Design script: An XML rosetta script that performs design (usually on a fixed backbone) to stabilize the desired geometry.
+   Design script: An XML Rosetta script that performs design (usually on a fixed backbone) to stabilize the desired geometry.
 The default version of this script uses fixbb.

-   Validate script: An XML rosetta script that samples the designed loop to determine whether the desired geometry is really the global score minimum.
+   Validate script: An XML Rosetta script that samples the designed loop to determine whether the desired geometry is really the global score minimum.
 The default version of this script uses KIC with fragments in "ensemble-generation mode" (i.e. no initial build step).

-   Flags file: A file containing command line flags that should be passed to every invocation of rosetta for this design.
+   Flags file: A file containing command line flags that should be passed to every invocation of Rosetta for this design.
 For example, if your design involves a ligand, put flags related to the ligand parameter files in this file.

 Build initial backbone models
 =============================

-The first actual design step in the pipeline is to generate a large number of backbone models that support the desired sidechain geometry.
+The first actual design step in the pipeline is to generate a large number of backbone models that support the desired side chain geometry.
 This will be done by running a flexible backbone simulation while applying the restraints we added to the workspace.